Z-HNAN/llock/README.md

 ...
 ```

-for your grilfriend it's all right. :smirk:
+for your girlfriend it's all right. :smirk: